Margaret Van Houten

 - Life insurance planning including life insurance trusts, beneficiary designations, and ownership by third party entities.

-- Sophisticated wealth transfer techniques, such as Grantor Retained Annuity Trusts, Installment Sales to Defective Grantor Trusts, Charitable Trusts and Foundations.
+- Sophisticated wealth transfer techniques, such as Grantor Retained Annuity Trusts, Installment Sales to Defective Grantor Trusts, Charitable Trusts, and Foundations.

 - Retirement planning.
 Margaret has significant experience planning for individuals with large retirement plans including using trusts as a beneficiary of such plans.

 - Family diversity.
 Margaret serves clients in a variety of family situations.
 She has a long practice of representing LGBT individuals, and is proud to now be able to offer those couples who marry the same advantages available to all married couples.
 Margaret also has a significant amount of experience with blended families, single parents, and those with adoptive and foster children.
-As with all her clients, Margaret assists these families to achieve all their estate planning goals, recognizing the unique challenges each of them face.
+As with all her clients, she assists these families to achieve all their estate planning goals, recognizing the unique challenges each of them face.

 - Premarital agreements.
 Margaret was instrumental in the passage of the Iowa Premarital Agreement Act and has helped many individuals negotiate and implement creative agreements with prospective spouses.